Johndsalas/wrangle_lgs_data/README.md

 ## Purpose:

-In this repository I will Wrangle, prepare, and document preparation of transaction data from a local game store for use in future projects
+In this repository I will wrangle, prepare, and document preparation of transaction data from a local game store for use in future projects

 ## Wrangle Method
 * The original CSV's contained annual transaction data for the years 2021, 2022, 2024